SchoolOfCode/bc17-w7d2-workshop-vitereact-boilerplate-strawberry_spectacle/my-app/app/Plan.md

+# Plan for "Form" #

-//clear out all the form fields apart from one (fullname)✅
+-	Clear out all the form fields apart from one (fullname)✅
-	-remove state✅
+	-	remove state✅
-	-remove logic from onChange handler✅
+	-	remove logic from onChange handler✅
-	-remove the html✅
+	-	remove the html✅

 **Check this✅

-//remove fullName state
+-	Remove fullName state
--remove setFullName state
+-	Remove setFullName state
--remove references to fullName state
+-	Remove references to fullName state
--Add references to state.data.fullName
+-	Add references to state.data.fullName

 **Check this

--Dispatch an action to the reducer
+-	Dispatch an action to the reducer
--Make the reducer able to do that action
+-	Make the reducer able to do that action